symbol/symbol-docs/source/guides/network/connecting-to-mongodb.rst

 Open the database port
 **********************

-In the :doc:`running-a-symbol-node` guide you have used ``symbol-bootstrap`` to instantiate and run the necessary node services (catapult-server, API endpoints, databases, etc).
+In the :doc:`running-a-symbol-node` guide you have used ``symbol-bootstrap`` to instantiate and run the necessary node services (catapult-client, API endpoints, databases, etc).
 For security reasons, all these services run inside Docker containers and, except the public endpoints, they are isolated from the exterior.

 This means that the MongoDB database that API nodes use to cache the state of the blockchain is **inaccessible by default**.
 To forward its internal port to the host you need to give ``symbol-bootstrap`` a :ref:`custom preset file <symbol-bootstrap-presets>` containing the following lines: